gordonwatts/hep-programming-hints/awkward-hints.md

 ## Constructing and Using Lorentz Vectors (Physics Example)

-Awkward Array integrates with the [Vector](https://github.com/scikit-hep/vector) library to handle 2D/3D/4D vectors in a physics context.
+Awkward Array integrates with the [Vector](https://github.com/scikit-hep/vector) library to handle 2D/3D/4D vectors in a physics context using behaviors.
 To represent Lorentz vectors (four-momentum with energy), we create an Awkward record array with fields like `"px"`, `"py"`, `"pz"`, `"E"` and assign it a record name `"Momentum4D"` (a name recognized by the Vector library behaviors).
 We must also ensure the Vector behaviors are registered in Awkward.

 First, register vector behaviors and construct the array of vectors: